Mlince79/WingsAndInspiration/README.md

 The scope level in phase 1 will be:
 - Home - where the user can read a callout and book a first 30 min free session.
 - About me - the user will get to know Denisse's biography.
-- My coaching - the user will get to know about Denisse coaching, her reviews, and will be able to fill out a form to book a free meeting.
+- My coaching - the user will get to know about Denisse coaching, and her reviews.
+-On big screens a Nav-alert will be visible offering the 30 min free session.

 ### Features Left to Implement